ktoso/rx-wiki/Combining-Observables.md

 Sequence complete
 ```

-Instead of passing multiple Observables into `concat( )`, you could also pass in a `List<>` of Observables, or even a Observable that emits Observables, and `concat( )` will concatenate their output into the output of a single Observable.
+Instead of passing multiple Observables into `concat( )`, you could also pass in a `List<>` of Observables, or even an Observable that emits Observables, and `concat( )` will concatenate their output into the output of a single Observable.

 ## merge( )
 #### combine multiple Observables into one